gngrninja/NinjaBotCore/README.md

 It's primary focus is to help out guilds in World of Warcraft.

-This project has been an awesome way for me to learn C#, and feel free to toss in a pull request if there's a better way to do something!
+This project has been an awesome way for me to learn C#, feel free to toss in a pull request if there's a better way to do something!

 ## Getting Started